THE GAVIOTAS COMMUNITY in South America is

 to people.
 It requires Patience & Tolerance."

-obtusely at first simply said it involved something like "desiring
+Paolo somewhat obtusely at first simply said it involved something like

-apparently involved 4 people, 2 couples, where there was some unacknowledged
+The situation apparently involved 4 people, 2 couples, where there was

-free union.
-There are occassionally 'unfaithful' actions which are
+is synonomous with free union.
+There are occassionally 'unfaithful'

-accepted in the union.
-Paolo's comment, in a soft tonality (perhaps
+actions which are accepted in the union.
+Paolo's comment, in a soft

-in deference to knowing of our normal standards), was that "It
+tonality (perhaps in deference to knowing of our normal standards), was

-in this particular situation among the 4 people involved ("None of the
+Yet in this particular situation among the 4 people involved ("None of

-couples were actually couples, but they behaved as couples.") there was
+the couples were actually couples, but they behaved as couples.") there

-some sexual intertwinings among 2 of them which the other 2 didn't know
+was some sexual intertwinings among 2 of them which the other 2 didn't

 can replace eye to eye, face to face contact."